 The Southeast Compact Commission (SECC) selected Savannah River Remediation LLC (SRR) to receive the 2020 Richard S. Hodes Award (Award) for developing and implementing a technical, regulatory, and engineering strategy to work with the U.S. Department of Energy (DOE) for the removal and treatment of liquid radioactive waste associated with reprocessing in a manner that allows its disposition as other than high-level waste.

-SRR combined progressive waste processing policies with state-of the-art technologies to reclassify high-level wastes and then contain them for permanent disposal as LLRW.
-Using these innovative methodologies, SRR was able to save tax-payers over $55 billion.
+SRR combined progressive waste processing policies with state-of-the-art technologies to reclassify high-level wastes and then contain them for permanent disposal as low-level radioactive waste (LLRW).
+Using these innovative methodologies, SRR was able to save taxpayers over $55 billion.
 Additionally, many of the innovative solutions developed by SRR are directly transferrable to others for solving complex issues with treatment and disposition of complex radioactive waste streams.

-John Lanza, one of the SECC commissioners participating in the Award recipient selection, said the creative work of SRR clearly exemplifies the spirit and commitment that the Hodes Award is intended to recognize.
+Jack Storton, the Virginia SECC Commissioner who presented the award to SRR, said the creative work of SRR clearly exemplifies the spirit and commitment that the Hodes Award is intended to recognize.

 The Commission established the Richard S. Hodes, M.D.
 Honor Lecture Award to honor the memory of Dr. Richard S. Hodes, who served as chair of the Southeast Compact Commission from its inception in 1983 until his death in 2002.
 He was a strong proponent of innovative approaches to improve the management of LLRW in the U.S.

 The Commission would like to thank those individuals and organizations that participated in the 2020 awards program.
 Their involvement has helped to assure the continued success of the Richard S. Hodes, M.D.
 Honor Lecture Award.